Face Recognition with ResNet

 $$\mathbf{X}_{\text{out}} = \mathbf{X} + F(\mathbf{X})$$

-The math is just saying: do some convolutions and batch normalization, then add the result to what you started with.
+Do some convolutions and batch normalization, then add the result to what you started with.

 Building a Face Recognition System

-Turning Faces Into Numbers
+From Faces to Numbers

 $$\hat{y} = \text{softmax}(\mathbf{z}) = \frac{e^\mathbf{z}}{\sum_{j=1}^K e^{z_j}}$$